GraphPrompt: Graph-Based Prompt Templates for Biomedical Synonym Prediction: Dataset Description and Analysis

 We collected 70 relational graphs from Open Biological and Biomedical Ontology Foundry (OBO) \citep{smith2007obo}.
 Nodes in the same relational graph represent biomedical entities belonging to the same type, such as protein functions, cell types, and disease pathways.
 Each edge represents a relational type, such as $\mathrm{is\_a}$, $\mathrm{part\_of}$, $\mathrm{capable\_of}$, and $\mathrm{regulates}$.
 We leveraged these edge types to build templates in our prompt-based learning framework.
 The number of nodes in each graph ranges from 113 to 2,334,910 with a median value of 3,077.
 The number of synonyms for each entity ranges from 1 to 284 with a median value of 2 (ignoring the entities without synonyms).
 On average, each graph has 34,418 entity-synonym pairs and 72.9\% of graphs have more than 1,000 entity-synonym pairs (\textbf{Figure \ref{figData}a}).
 The graph structure and entity synonym associations are all curated by domain experts, presenting a large-scale and high-quality collection.

-In comparison to other biomedical entity normalization datasets \citep{dougan2014ncbi,li2016biocreative,roberts2017overview}, OBO-syn presents a unique graph structure among entities.
+In comparison to other biomedical entity synonym prediction datasets \citep{dougan2014ncbi,li2016biocreative,roberts2017overview}, OBO-syn presents a unique graph structure among entities.
 Intuitively, nearby entities as well as their synonyms should be semantically similar, as their biological concepts are relevant.
 To validate this intuition, we investigated the consistency between graph-based entity similarity and text-based entity similarity.
 In particular, we used the shortest distance on the graph to calculate graph-based similarity and Sentence-BERT \cite{reimers2019sentence} to calculate text-based similarity.
-We observed a strong correlation between these two similarity scores (\textbf{Figure \ref{figData}b}), suggesting the possibility to transfer synonym annotations from nearby entities to improve the entity normalization.
+We observed a strong correlation between these two similarity scores (\textbf{Figure \ref{figData}b}), suggesting the possibility to transfer synonym annotations from nearby entities to improve the synonym prediction.

 We next compared this OBO-syn dataset with the existing biomedical entity normalization dataset.
-We first observed very small overlaps of 5.26\%, 14.59\%, 3.29\% between our dataset and three widely-used biomedical entity normalization datasets NCBI-disease \citep{dougan2014ncbi}, BC5CDR-disease \citep{li2016biocreative}, and BC5CDR-chemical \citep{li2016biocreative}, respectively.
-The small overlaps with existing datasets indicate the uniqueness of our dataset, and further make us question the performance of the state-of-the-art entity normalization methods on this novel dataset.
+We first observed very small overlaps of 5.26\%, 14.59\%, 3.29\% between our dataset and three widely-used biomedical synonym prediction datasets NCBI-disease \citep{dougan2014ncbi}, BC5CDR-disease \citep{li2016biocreative}, and BC5CDR-chemical \citep{li2016biocreative}, respectively.
+The small overlaps with existing datasets indicate the uniqueness of our dataset, and further make us question the performance of the state-of-the-art synonym prediction methods on this novel dataset.
 More importantly, we noticed a substantially large number of out-of-vocabulary phrases in our dataset compared to existing datasets (\textbf{Figure \ref{figData}c}).
 We calculate the number of mentions of each phrase in 29 million PubMed abstracts, which are used as the pre-training corpus for biomedical pre-trained models \citep{lee2020biobert,gu2020domain}.
 The 95 percentile of the number of mentions in our dataset is only 51, substantially lower than 487 in NCBI and 582 in BC5CDR, suggesting a worse generalization ability using pre-trained language models and motivating us to exploit the graph structures for this dataset.